 The first public place at the hotel you will visit is the lobby.
 The lobby is rather small and just has a few seating options near the windows.
 The lobby has also an open staircase to the first floor.
 Right at the top to your left is the Moonraker Restaurant.
 Hotel guests will get 10% off and can do room charge.
 Up the stairs to your right and all the way down the short hallway is the business center.
 You need your room key to access the business center.
 It has workstations, printer and a stand with some tourist information.

 On the far side of the hotel is the fitness center.
 The room is close to the entrance all the way in the back of the upstairs parking lot.
-Sizewise, the fitness center is very small and with only a few workout equipment.
+Sizewise, the fitness center is very small and with only a few workout equipments.
 You need your room key to access this place.
 In here the hotel also stores the towels for the pool.

 Pool and whirlpool are just a few steps away from the fitness center on the opposite side of the hallway.
 Both of them are located outside and can be accessed by one of two doors.
 Be aware that you need your room key to reenter.
 If you lose it or forget to bring it you are in a pretty bad position.
-The area is basically on a balcony and can only be accessed by this two doors leading to the hallway.
+The area is basically on a balcony and can only be accessed by these two doors leading to the hallway.
 But without a room key, you won’t have any luck.
 So be prepared.

 Along the same hallway is another exit to a little balcony area.
 This area has some loungers to soak up the sun.
 Most time of the day you will have the sun shining at the pool and lounger area if there is no fog rolling in.
 Which only happened once during my two-week stay.

 These are pretty much the onsite public spaces which you might want to visit during your stay.
 However, there are some nice trails right behind the hotel.
 Leading up the small hills which give you a good view of the hotel and ocean.
 Perfect for a walk in the evening to watch the sunset.
 Also, the beach is right in front of the hotel and can’t be missed.
-This is also a good spot to watch the sunset if you don’t have a room facing the oceanfront directly or don’t want to have the walkway between beach and hotel in your photos.
+This is also a good spot to watch the sunset if you don’t have a room facing the oceanfront directly or don’t want to have the walkway between the beach and hotel in your photos.

 I really liked the trails and somebody put a small labyrinth of stones up there.
 If you can, go and check it out.
 To get there without passing the little stream which runs to the beach.
-Go to the beach parking lot and at the opposite side of the beach starts a paved trail.
+Go to the beach parking lot and on the opposite side of the beach starts a paved trail.
 Follow it until you can walk left onto a primitive trail.
 From here there are many ways to the top.
 They are probably equally difficult and also timewise they are pretty much the same.